holodeck-b2b/signal-delivery/README.md

 ### Configuration
 Delivery methods are configured in the P-Mode.
-To enable this signal delivery method set the `DeliveryMethod` element to `org.holodeckb2b.delivery.signals.file.SignalNotifier`.
+To enable this signal delivery method set the `DeliveryMethod` element to `org.holodeckb2b.backend.file.NotifyOperation`.
 The delivery method has two parameters:

-1. _deliveryDirectory_ : should contain the path where the files containing the signal meta-data should be written to;
+1. _targetDirectory_ : should contain the path where the files containing the signal meta-data should be written to;
 2. _includeReceiptContent_ : indicates whether the complete content of a _Receipt_ signal should be included in the output or only the first child element.
 This is an optional parameter with default value _false_.

+#### Migration
+For backward compatibility the old class `org.holodeckb2b.delivery.signals.file.SignalNotifier` and _deliveryDirectory_ parameter can still be used.
+However it is recommended to change your P-Modes to the new class and parameter names as support for the old names may be removed in the next version.

 ## Contributing
 We’re using the simplified Github workflow to accept modifications which means you’ll have to: